Worst Directors List

 Worst: Undisputed (2002)

-Outstandingly Bad: The Warriors (1981), 48 Hours (1982), and Last Man Standing (1995)
+Outstandingly Bad: The Warriors (1981) and 48 Hours (1982)

 Dishonorable: Another 48 Hrs.
 (1990)

-Opinion: Never mind Walter Hill directed Southern Comfort, which is the best movie of his career.
+Opinion: Never mind that Walter Hill directed Southern Comfort, which is the best movie of his career.
 Everything else he had done has the feel of an eight-year-old boy who fancies himself playing with action figures while living in a fantasy world.
 The Warriors is a good example of this, the most laughable movie I've seen from him.
-Any time I see a Walter Hill film, I always have to suspend an unbelievable amount of disbelief, but it's difficult not to be overwhelmed by the sheer stupidity.
+Any time I see a Walter Hill film, I always have to suspend a large amount of disbelief, but it's difficult not to be overwhelmed by the sheer stupidity.

-10. Ken Russell
+15. Ken Russell

 KenRuss